-Before focusing on the effects of MPPs on typical targets like reining in excessive credit growth and or more unconventional ones such as dampening volatile capital inflows, a brief examination of reactions for all endogenous variables to a tightening in the macroprudential environment may prove insightful.
+Before focusing on the effects of MPPs on typical targets like reining in excessive credit growth and more unconventional ones such as dampening volatile capital inflows, a brief examination of reactions for all endogenous variables to a tightening in the macroprudential environment may prove insightful.
 Figure 2 shows the impulse responses of all endogenous variables to a tightening macroprudential policy shock corresponding to an unexpected one-unit increase in the MPPI.

 It shows that MPP has significant effects on real as well as macrofinancial variables.
 GDP growth and price inflation fall in response to an unexpected tightening in the macroprudential environment.
 The decrease in inflation is of a prolonged nature, indicating persisting effects of MPPs on inflation.
-There is also evidence for interdepencies between macroprudential and monetary policy.
-The short-term interest rate decreases on impact, while showing some erratic behaviour in the following quarters.
-Such an expansionary reaction of monetary policy is in accordance with theoretical contributions (Alpanda and Zubairy, 2017) and empirical analyses (Kim and Mehrotra, 2018).
+There is also suggestive evidence for interdepencies between macroprudential and monetary policy.
+The short-term interest rate decreases three quarters after the MPP shock and shows some erratic behaviour in the following quarters.
+The expansionary reaction of monetary policy in the beginning is in accordance with theoretical contributions (Alpanda and Zubairy, 2017) and empirical analyses (Kim and Mehrotra, 2018).

 Turning to macrofinancial variables, our results suggest that credit growth is significantly reduced for an extended period of time in response to a tightening MPP shock.
 Within the first quarters following such a shock the decrease is sizable and dissipates only slowly.
-This indicates that, in general, MPPs are effective with respect to their target of taming excessive credit growth in the CESEE region.
+This indicates that, in general, MPPs are effective with respect to their target of taming excessive credit growth in the CESEE region, in line with theoretical predictions (Bianchi and Mendoza, 2018) and previous empirical studies (Vandenbussche et al., 2015; Dumičić, 2018).
 For gross total capital and other investment inflows (CAP and OI inflows henceforth) the emerging picture is less clear.
-Both types of capital inflows slightly decrease on impact but the following short-term effect within the first year is rather ambiguous.
-About two years after the MPP shock, capital inflows are lowered significantly again.
-A potential explanation for this delayed decrease might be lower demand pressures for capital inflows resulting from substantially lower credit growth.
+For both types of capital inflows there is no significant effect on impact.
+However, about two years after the MPP shock, both types of capital inflows are lowered significantly with some persistence.
+This delayed decrease can be rationalized with lower demand for capital inflows, e.g. in the form of reduced refinancing needs of banks, that results from substantially lower credit growth.
 Results for the variables discussed are qualitatively robust to the inclusion of additional economic variables, such as equity price growth, changes in the real effective exchange rate and capital outflows (see Figure E.1 in the Appendix).
 As discussed in Appendix F.1, effects of MPPs also depend on the main aspect they are targeting.
-Figure F.1 provides some insights into the effects of MPPs of different types, operationalized as subindices of the MPPI, on macrofinancial variables.
-It provides further evidence that different types of MPPs affect macrofinancial quantities differently, in line with the prevalent literature (Cerutti et al., 2017b; Richter et al., 2019).
-Further research in the effects of different MPPs is thus warranted.
+Figure F.1 provides some insights into the effects of different types of MPPs, operationalized as subindices of the MPPI, on macrofinancial variables.
+It provides further evidence that different types of MPPs affect macrofinancial quantities differently.
+Borrower-based measures such as LTV ratios having the strongest effects, in line with the prevalent literature (Cerutti et al., 2017b; Richter et al., 2019).
+They also corroborate recent findings that these effects may differ with the considered horizon (Andrieş et al., 2022), further research in the dynamic effects of different MPP types is thus warranted.